 Kids can work puzzles or play games on a regular schedule and have fun while helping boost brain power in their family member.

 Social interaction outside the home is also recommended.
 That’s one great part of the Senior LIFE Health and Wellness Center, too—members have an opportunity to interact with other seniors and make friends.

 Encourage seniors to start a diary or journal in which they write daily.
 Journals are great memory exercises that stimulate thinking, improve your memory, and boost cognitive function.

 Many seniors have a wealth of history and experiences to share that can be recorded from their memory.
 Those with trouble writing can speak and record their journal entries.

-A study sponsored by the Food and Drug Administration found that eating green leafy vegetables slows down the rate of cognitive decline in those 65 and older.
+A study sponsored by the Food and Drug Administration found that eating leafy green vegetables slows down the rate of cognitive decline in those 65 and older.
 Clearly, getting plenty of the right foods can boost brain power and keep cognitive functions at a higher level.

 For those who have challenges with walking, stationary exercises can provide the needed workout to boost brain power and memory.
 Senior LIFE centers provide some options for members to get the exercise they need, and home care team members can help with stationary exercises.